mehmetartun/santa-clara/docs/AuthenticationRepository.md

 In [authentication_repository.dart](lib/repositories/authentication/authentication_repository.dart) we create `signOut()` and `getCurrentUser()` methods corresponding to the same in the [firebase_auth](https://pub.dev/packages/firebase_auth) package.

 In addition, we also convert the `authStateChanges()` stream of the Firebase Auth API, to a stream of `AuthUser` objects that we created.
+The `AuthUser` is defined in [auth_user.dart](/lib/models/auth_user.dart) which contains the key parameters of the user returned from Firebase.
 ```dart
 class AuthenticationRepository {
   AuthUser getCurrentUser() {